Permit For Building A Wall NYC(Last Updated On: December 6, 2018)

 Thank You for reading our post on Permits for building a wall in NYC.

 If you have questions or comments please feel free to leave comments below.
 Also you can contact us directly if you have a specific project you would like to discuss.
 We wish you the best of luck with your upcoming projects.
+Learn more about our NYC Architecture Firm.

 Author Jorge Fontan AIA